SusanneThroner/FlowerCareESP32/README.md

 ## Usage

+This project uses the [Arduino IDE ](https://www.arduino.cc/en/main/software) v 1.8.10 and uses Neil Kolban's BLE library ([archived github source](https://github.com/nkolban/ESP32_BLE_Arduino)) which is included directly in Arduino's add-on for the ESP32.

+* Getting started: if you have never used Arduino IDE or ESP32 with Arduino briefly checkout this [wiki](https://github.com/SusanneThroner/FlowerCareESP32/wiki) to install Arduino IDE and ESP32 Add-ons by Espressif Systems.
-* Download this repository and open the sketch `flowerCareESP32.ino` in the equally named directory in Arduino.
+* Download this repository and open the `flowerCareESP32.ino` in the equally named directory in Arduino.
 * Connect your ESP32 via USB to your computer
 * Open Serial Monitor: `Tools > Serial Monitor`
-* On bottom set Serial Monitor to: `11520 baud` for receiving outpu
+* On bottom set Serial Monitor to: `11520 baud` for receiving output.
 * Select your board, i.e.: `Tools > Board 'NodeMCU-32s'`
 * Upload sketch to your ESP
 * You can receive more detailled information, like BLE properties and hex values, by uncommenting the debug preprocessor: `#define DEBUG` at the beginning of the script